GCSE Guided Choices

 How to submit your GCSE choices

 Please watch the video below for a detailed walkthrough of how students can submit their GCSE options via our options portal, Edval.
-Students will receive their welcome email with the code they need to log in on Thursday 9 February.
+Students will receive their welcome email with the code they need to log in.

 Dropdown Q&A GCSE Options